 Kristine runs the Montessori Schools Association (MSA) office supporting a team of Regional Chairman who are based round the country, organises the annual MSA Conference and is responsible for communication with MSA members.

 Rupert joined Montessori St Nicholas in summer 2009 having previously worked in Sales & Marketing for Aston Martin and Mercedes-Benz.
 Rupert manages student enquiries, liaises with MCI Centres around the country and is responsible for promoting teacher training at home and abroad.
 He is also involved in representing the College at educational and career events throughout the year.

 Catherine joined Montessori St Nicholas in 2006 having worked in Marketing and Advertising for an international media company.

-She is the Marketing and Advertising Manager of Montessori International magazine and is responsible for securing Corporate Partnerships for the Charity.
-Catherine has recently completed an MA in Marketing which was partially funded by St Nicholas.
+She is responsible for securing and managing Corporate Partnerships for the Charity and has completed an MA in Marketing which was partially funded by Montessori St Nicholas.

 Philip administers the MEAB accreditation scheme, overseeing and scheduling assessment visits to Montessori nurseries in the UK and abroad, and does technical proofreadings of all reports.
 He is also Editor of Montessori International, the Charity’s magazine for the Montessori community; he occasionally contributes articles to the magazine.